ChilliCream/hotchocolate-docs/docs/stitching.md

 First, let us have a look at the `Query` extension.
 We declared a field like we would do with the schema-first approach.
 After that we annotated the field with the `delegate` directive.
 The `delegate` directive basically works like a middleware that delegates calls to to a remote schema.

 The `path`-argument on the `delegate` directive specifies how to fetch the data from the remote schema.
 The selection path can have multiple levels.
-So, if you wanted to fetch just the username you could do that like the following:
+So, if we wanted to fetch just the username we could do that like the following:

 ```graphql
 user(id: $contextData:UserId).username